ACVeronikaBalogova/EN-Helpy/EN/ui-extensions-banking-documents-localization-cz.md

 # Bank documents for Czech Republic (extension)

-This extension adds functionality for bank documents to [!INCLUDE[prodshort](../../includes/prodshort.md)] for Czech Republic.
+This extension adds functionality for bank documents to [!INCLUDE [prodshort](../includes/prod_short.md)] for Czech Republic.

-AThe Banking - Documents for Business Central application allows you to define individual **Bank Accounts**, **Create Payment Orders** and **Bank Statements**.
+The Banking - Documents for Business Central application allows you to define individual **Bank Accounts**, **Create Payment Orders** and **Bank Statements**.
 An unlimited number of bank accounts can be registered with different banking institutions and in different currencies.

 On the basis of posted purchase invoices and advance documents, a *Payment Order** can be generated and printed or exported in a format accepted by the bank's banking interface.